 - Chemotherapy treatments with cantharidin

 Why so many choices?
-Different treatments work for some people but not others.
-The goal of these treatments is to destroy the wart tissue.
+Different therapies work for some people but not others.
+The goal is to destroy the wart tissue.
 This is done without damaging the healthy skin.
 Unfortunately, sometimes the healthy skin is damaged and leads to scarring.
-That scar can be as painful as the wart itself.
+That scar can be as painful as the lesion itself was.
 And scars are forever.

 There is a better solution.

-We are pleased to be the first medical office in Houston to offer the Swift treatment for plantar warts.
-The Swift treatment uses microwaves energy applied to the wart.
+We are pleased to be one of the first medical office in Houston to offer the Swift treatment for plantar warts.
+The Swift system uses microwaves energy applied to the verruca.
 This stimulates an immune response.
-The microwave energy heats up the adjacent water molecules to uncloak the virus.
-This enables your immune system to fight the wart on its own.
-Other treatments have uncertainty about effectiveness and timeframe.
-Swift works in up to 3 treatments, spaced one month apart.
+The microwave energy heats up the adjacent water molecules to uncloak the viral tissue.
+This enables your immune system to fight the virus on its own.
+Other therapies have uncertainty about effectiveness and timeframe.
+Swift works in up to 3 sessions, spaced one month apart.
 It eliminates the frustration associated with treating plantar warts.

 Who Treats Plantar Warts?

 Houston podiatrist Dr. Andrew Schneider has been effectively treating plantar warts for over 20 years.
-He’s helped patients who have come in with a single wart to those who had over 100 warts on one foot.
+He’s helped patients who have come in with a single lesion to those who had over 100 of them on one foot.
 That’s no exaggeration!!
 He’s so confident that the new Swift treatment for plantar warts is going to be a game changer.
 Contact Dr. Schneider for an immediate appointment.
-Get those plantar warts treated once and for all!
+Get those plantar warts treated by a professional once and for all!